wojtekjs/eslint-plugin-i18n-yaml/README.md

 - **ESLint**: v8+
 - **Parser**: `yaml-eslint-parser`

-> Add the YAML parser only for YAML files.

 ### Flat Config — Quick start

 This plugin ships a Flat Config preset at `configs["flat/recommended"]`.